 receive the EITC and the CTC, and how long do they receive it?”
 They will also

 examine whether these tax credits are differentially effective in lifting young

 vs. older children out of poverty.

-Michah Rothbart (PAIA) and Amy Schwartz (PAIA/ECON) have received funding from the Tufts/UConn RIDGE program for their project titled "Does Universal Free School Meals Reduce Obesity?"
+- "Does Universal Free School Meals Reduce Obesity?" with Amy Schwartz (PAIA/ECON).
+Funded by the Tufts/UConn RIDGE program.
 This project will investigate the effects of district-wide Universal Free Meals (UFM) policies, which provide school lunch for free to all students, regardless of income.
 Traditionally, public schools certify student eligibility at the individual level, offering free meals to poor students (household income up to 135% of the federal poverty line), at a reduced price to other low-income students (household income up to 185%), and at a higher price to others.

 focus groups with Vietnamese American fishermen in Louisiana to ask about their relationship with state and federal agencies, and interview representatives from state agencies and community organizations.

-Rebecca has also received funding for her co-project with Ron Erskine (Michigan State), "An Integrated Milk Quality Extension and Education Program to Reduce Mastitis and Antimicrobial Use," from the USDA National Institute of Food and Agriculture.
+- "An Integrated Milk Quality Extension and Education Program to Reduce Mastitis and Antimicrobial Use," co-project with Ron Erskine (Michigan State).
+Funded by the USDA National Institute of Food and Agriculture.
 This project seeks to improve US food security by decreasing the impact of mastitis and reducing antibiotic use on dairy farms.

 Schwartz and Weinsten will consider the impact of a pilot intervention of two alternative delivery

 methods.
 The pilot study piggybacks on the existing BMI and fitness